 The DS domain operator can also implement additional custom PHBs.

 In the context of ToS-based traffic identification and separation, it is reasonable to assume the Data Network north of the UPF (N6) is DS-enabled.
-The 5G System is embedded in a larger DS domain.
-However, it is not required to deploy DS capable routers the ToS field in the IP packet filter set for traffic identification.
+The 5G System is embedded in a larger DS domain, using same ToS values across multiple devices in order to provide Quality of Service Support like a DSCP-enabled link.
+However, it is not required to deploy DS-capable routers in order to use the ToS field in the IP packet filter set for traffic identification.

 According to clause 4.1 of TS 26.501 [15], the 5GMS functions may be deployed within the trusted Data Network or an external Data network.
 As noted above, DS Code Points are often reset at network domain borders, but not always.
 There may be deployments e.g., with localized Edge Computing or with direct peering realizations, where the DSCP values can be used up to the 5GMSd AF and/or 5GMS AS in an external Data Network.
+In this case, the logical DS domain is extended to include those externally-deployed 5GMS functions.

 Figure 5.3.2.2-1 illustrates a deployment with a DS domain between the 5G System and the 5GMS functions deployed in the external DN.
 (The model is also valid for deployments in which the 5GMS functions both reside in the trusted DN.)